Street Fighter II: Champion Edition: Gameplay

-Minor graphical changes include color improvements, particularly for background stages.
-The portraits for all the characters and endings of some of the returning characters were redrawn.
-There is new music for the end credits sequence.
+Graphical changes include different color palettes for the backgrounds of each fighter's stages, redrawn character portraits and revised ending visuals for some of the characters.
+There is new background music for the staff roll sequence.

 Releases

 PC Engine

-The PC Engine version was published by NEC Home Electronics, developed by Capcom, and released exclusively in Japan on June 12, 1993.
+The PC Engine version was published by NEC Home Electronics and released exclusively in Japan on June 12, 1993.
 Unlike the Super NES version of The World Warrior, it includes the barrel-breaking bonus stage and numerous sound clips.
 This version was released on a 20-Megabit HuCard, and with optional controllers with more buttons.
 This version was released on Virtual Console on November 16, 2009.